 EU Withdrawal Returns

 ReturnZap includes a dedicated withdrawal workflow that makes your return portal compliant with the EU Consumer Rights Directive.
-It runs alongside your standard returns process — your existing returns are unaffected — and gives EU shoppers a low-friction way to exercise their statutory right of withdrawal.
+It runs alongside your standard returns process, so your existing returns are unaffected, and it gives EU shoppers a low-friction way to exercise their statutory right of withdrawal.

-This article explains what the feature does, how to turn it on, and how withdrawals appear in your ReturnZap admin.
+This article explains what the feature does, how to turn it on, the settings you can configure, and how withdrawals appear in your ReturnZap admin.

 What is the right of withdrawal?